Where do I start?

 Be careful, though, as inclement weather and things like injuries the soldier sustained can lower your chances of successfully extracting them.
 You also can’t extract via Fulton if there’s a roof or other obstacle blocking the balloon – not until you get a certain upgrade, at least.
 If you’re in a building, or underground, check for a skylight – you can fulton through there ;).
 One other thing to note – a soldier who hasn’t been rendered unconcious will yell out for help from nearby soldiers.
 If they hear him they can either come investigate or, if you’ve been fultoning a lot of guys, shoot the balloon to save their buddy.

 Speaking of buddies, you, personally, get a few to choose from – they’ve all been shown in the trailers and gameplay videos, though.
 Sorry, no hidden buddies :(.
 They all have their uses.
-D-Horse is good for travelling stealthily.
+D-Horse is good for traveling stealthily.
 D-Dog is good for marking enemies in tight quarters and interiors – he can smell enemies around corners and behind walls.
 He can also be equipped with Sneaking suits that allow him to kill, stun, and even fulton soldiers.
 His tags wear off, though, unless you mark the enemy yourself.
 Quiet can scout an outpost or base ahead of you, permanently marking any enemies she can see.
 She’ll also provide you cover fire should you happen to get spotted.
 She can be equipped with a lethal or nonlethal rifle – lethal is better for her, as she can use it to shoot the helmets off of soldiers who may spot you, making headshots easier.
 You can also command her to aim at and shoot any enemy you have in your sights.

 D-Walker is the most versatile buddy.
-It has some of the marking ability of both Quiet and D-Dog, while giving you faster traversal like D-Horse and also serving as a weaponized vehicle, with its own set of weapons and ammo counts seperate to your own.
+It has some of the marking ability of both Quiet and D-Dog while giving you faster traversal like D-Horse and also serving as a weaponized vehicle, with its own set of weapons and ammo counts seperate to your own.
 It being so versatile, also means it comes with a much heavier deployment cost.
 I only found myself using him in missions where I needed some extra firepower.

 The controls overall feel a bit more responsive.
 Turning around, for instance, feels quicker.
 It feels snappier.

 On top of all of the returning Ground Zeroes abilities, Snake now has quite a few new moves as well.
 The cardboard box makes a triumphant return, and it’s the most useable it has ever been.
 There are so many things you can do with the box, it’s insane.
 Before, equipping the box was only good for hiding and protecting yourself against certain attacks, like stun grenades.
-Now, you can stand up with it, go prone with it, dive out of it, pop out and aim, place posters on the outside to distract/incapacitate enemies, and use it as a means of traversal by running and pressing the dive button with the box equipped.
-Snake will then dive forward and use the box like a sled.
+Now, you can stand up with it, go prone with it, dive out of it, pop out and aim, place posters on the outside to distract/incapacitate enemies and use it as a means of traversal by running and pressing the dive button with the box equipped.
+Snake will then dive forward and use the box as a sled.
 It’s never been so versatile.

 Also making a return is the useful knock.
 This time handled with Snake’s bionic arm.
 By selecting the “Knock (Lure Enemy)” command, Snake will rotate his mechanical hand around, causing a clicking noise that will draw an enemy to you.
-It takes away the limit of only being able to knock on solid walls, and actually makes it far more useful.
+It takes away the limit of only being able to knock on solid walls and actually makes it far more useful.

 The iDroid has also seen its fair share of changes.
 You now have shortcuts on the map menu that will allow you to quickly call in support – be that a helicopter for pickup, a supply drop, or just placing a marker – by simply pressing up or down on the d-pad to cycle through the options.
 You can also control certain buddies this way.
 It’s nice having free reign of where my supply drops fall, as I can call in a drop just outside of the mission area, and have it arrive before I get there.
 Or You can call a drop on the head of a stationary enemy, knocking them out cold.